iree-org/iree-bare-metal-arm/README.md

 The internal clock `HSI` or the external clock `HSE` can either be used with or without using a phase-locked loop (PLL).
 To configure the clock set `CLOCK_SOURCE` to `HSI`, `HSE`, `PLL_HSI` or `PLL_HSE`.
 The option defaults to `HSI`.

-When using CMSIS and building for STM32L476, the clock can be configured in only two ways.
+When using CMSIS and building for STM32L476, the clock can be configured in two ways.
 The internal clock `HSI` can either be used with or without using a phase-locked loop (PLL).
 To configure the clock set `CLOCK_SOURCE` to `HSI`, or `PLL_HSI`.
 The option defaults to `HSI`.
 The options `HSE` and `PLL_HSE` are not supported, because by default the [NUCLEO-L476RG](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html) board does not allow to use the clock of the attached ST-LINK as the external clock.
 The STM32L476 also has an internal multi-speed clock `MSI` which is not supported.